petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service/database-service.md

 # Database Service (MySQL)

 The MySQL database service is a distributed relational database that simplifies the setup, operation, and scaling of your applications.
 It's a private service inside your application environment.
 It can only communicate with your other services, not the public internet.
-The database in Liferay Cloud treats table and column names with case sensitivity.
+The database in Liferay Cloud has case sensitive table and column names.

 ![The database service is one of several services available in Liferay Cloud.](./database-service/images/01.png)